The Glowing Man

 Somewhere between yellow and green,

-The volunteer trusts that somewhere within his pain and trepidation
+The volunteer trusts that, somewhere, within his trepidation,

 The merciful quench of a gentle caress